 Raising Employee Satisfaction Levels

-Tokio Marine Group has created a group-wide platform for the implementation of a Group employee attitude survey once each year.
-In fiscal 2018, the survey was given to 5,158 employees in 16 companies with individual companies such as Tokio Marine & Nichido and Tokio Marine & Nichido Life conducting the same initiatives.
-Although employee satisfaction levels were high on the whole throughout the Group, we are aiming to further boost employee satisfaction by reflecting opinions of employees regularly gathered by each company in general management and personnel measures and by providing feedback related to organizational management.
+Although employee satisfaction levels are high on the whole throughout the Group, we are aiming to further boost employee satisfaction by reflecting opinions of employees regularly gathered by each company in overall management and personnel measures and by providing feedback related to organizational management.

 Sound Labor-Management Relations